StefanTrsunov/skeleton/README.md

 npm run start
 ```

-This is a test for FIlip
+This is a test for Filip